Bae Seul-ki: 2006

 After the group split in early 2006 (as it was a "project group," used for introducing new singers), the record company felt that Bae could handle being a solo singer.
 They quickly prepared a digital single, with a full album following in the fall of 2006.
 The first single from the album, "강한 여자" (Ganghan Yujah, meaning "Strong Woman"), had Carlos from the Korean rap group Uptown and featured Bae with many B-boys in a heavily choreographed breakdancing routine.
 However, this single was quickly abandoned after a few weeks in favor of "말괄량이" (Malgwalyangee, meaning "Tomboy" or "Sassy Girl"), a song with a cute, light feel.
 It was more in line with popular taste, as similar songs like "Cutie Honey" by Ahyoomee (from Sugar) and "Love Me Love Me" from Lee Ji-hye (formerly of S#arp) were doing well.
-This song managed to perform well on the Korean music charts, and the music video also became number one for three weeks.
 In addition to promoting her single, she has also assisted Eru's performances of his second album comeback single, "까만 안경" (Ggaman Angkyung, "Black Glasses").

 With the success of "Tomboy," her record company quickly released her second digital single in December 2006.
 Her title single "One by One" featured her in a snowy backdrop to suit the Christmas mood.
 The lyrics of this song were also written by her.
 After promoting this single on the various music programs, Bae sang a duet with Glass Box on a charity album called Mind Bridge.